 Schedule Your Posts

 The last step is to schedule your posts using your tool of choice.
-This might be Buffer, Sprout Social, Hootsuite or any other social media scheduling app.
+This might be Buffer, Sprout Social, Hootsuite, or any other social media scheduling app.

 Ready to Create Social Media Content?

 Taking these steps will help you wrap up your social media creation in no time, allowing you to concentrate on other tasks for the rest of the month.
-Of course, you can always add in new posts if they occur to you mid-month or based on current events.
+Of course, you can always add new posts if they occur to you mid-month or are based on current events.